NCIS: Los Angeles season 12

 The twelfth season of NCIS: Los Angeles, an American police procedural drama television series, began airing on CBS on November 8, 2020, and ended on May 23, 2021.
 The season included 18 episodes.
-This is the final season to feature Linda Hunt, Barrett Foa, and Renée Felice Smith as series regulars.
+This is the first season to feature Caleb Castille as Devin Roundtree and the final season to feature Linda Hunt, Barrett Foa, and Renée Felice Smith as series regulars.